 House Clearance Cost

-- The average cost to clear out a house is around £200
+- The average cost of house clearance is around £200

-- The job will take approximately 8 - 14 hours to complete
+- The job will take approximately 8 to 14 hours to complete

-- A complete pricing breakdown which includes what costs factors to consider, along with what such a task usually involves
+- A complete pricing breakdown which includes what cost factors to consider, along with what such a task usually involves

 - How long the job should approximately take and a general overview of what kind of jobs can be performed